 - Student life workships involve activities with the athletics department, international student programming and the College chaplain, as well as with other programs within the student life division.
 The student life workships offer 6 credits of tuition remission plus a stipend of $3,000 for 20 hours of work per week for the academic year.

 Assistantships and workships are competitive positions and are open to degree-seeking graduate students.
 Students may apply for these positions for the fall semester.
 Some positions may become available in the spring semester.
-All positions will be posted on the human resources webpages.
 Students are encouraged to contact the individual programs, departments and offices directly regarding questions about the positions.
-(The Graduate School will does not have this specific information.)
-Hiring supervisors contact applicants directly if selected for an interview.
+(The Graduate School office does not have this specific information.)
+Hiring supervisors will directly contact selected applicants to schedule an interview.